data-8/otter-service/README.md

 - kubectl rollout undo deployment/gofer-pod -n grader-k8-namespace --to-revision=#

 ## CI/CD:
-If you push a tag in the standard form of a version number(XX.XX.XX), github action creates a release from this tag, pushes the release to pypi.org, builds the docker image, pushes it google's image repository and deploys the new image into the GKE cluster.
+If you push a tag in the standard form of a version number(XX.XX.XX), GitHub action creates a release from this tag, pushes the release to pypi.org, builds the docker image, pushes it google's image repository and deploys the new image into the GKE cluster.

+## pod size recommendations
+There is a vertical pod autoscaler deployed to recommend memory and cpu sizing to the gofer-pod pods.
+You can see recommendations via either of these commands:
+- kubectl get vpa -n grader-k8-namespace
+- kubectl get vpa -n grader-k8-namespace --output yaml

+It is called an autoscaler but I configured the resource to just recommend and not actually autoscale vertically.

+## pod horizontal scaling
+A horizontal autoscale is configured to spin up a new pod when 80% of CPU requested is utilized.
+There is maximum of 10 pods allowed.

+You can see the status of the horizontal scaling via this command:
+- kubectl get hpa -n grader-k8-namespace

 # Local installation for testing/developing